20. Appendix

 Position overflow fault |

-1. Check whether the hard limit is loose;
+1. Check whether the hard limit stop is loose.

 |